ucsb-cs156/ucsb-cs156.github.io/topics/chromatic/index.md

 Paste in `CHROMATIC_PROJECT_TOKEN` as the name, and the token value, then click 'Add secret'

 <img width="427" alt="image" src="https://github.com/user-attachments/assets/39a8dafd-1aa4-4cc6-a587-cfb5635f1044">

+Now, in order to get the green check mark on Github, we need to review our project's changes on Chromatic.
+Click on your Chromatic project, and click on the latest build.
+It will present you with a list of visual changes to your repo to approve.
+Go ahead and look through them, and if they look alright, approve each of them.
+You should now have a green check mark on Github, but you may need to reload the page.

 # For more information